fishawack/core/README.md

 * jshint no longer runs (will soon be replaced by eslint)
 * jsonlint no longer runs (json-schema handles syntax errors)
 * imagemin no longer runs (this is now the responsiblity of design just like video compression is part of motions job)
-* karma ui test needs full path for requires (utility.js)
+* karma unit test needs full path for requires (utility.js)
+* webdriverio integration tests

 ### 7.5.0